 There’s also an acupuncture point for headaches on the hand.
 To find it look for the fleshy part on the back of your hand in the webbing between your thumb and index finger.
 Using your other thumb, squeeze the muscle by pressing down.
 Many people find this brings instant relief.

 On a related note, massage, like acupuncture, can treat chronic headaches.
-A study released released in 2006 found that a controlled group of migraine sufferers felt better after receiving massage.
-Since one of the main components of both acupuncture and massage is to relieve stiffness, both practices are beneficial to not just headaches but other conditions such as neck pain, fibromyalgia and arthritis.
+A study released in 2006 found that a controlled group of migraine sufferers felt better after receiving a massage.
+Since one of the main components of both acupuncture and massage is to relieve stiffness, both practices are beneficial to not just headaches but other conditions such as neck pain, fibromyalgia, and arthritis.